Joyce tells us about her long working life in retail – including Sainsbury’s and Lambert’s Mecca speciality store in Norwich.

 We had two men who did the store deliveries.
 They went to various parts of the city but didn’t go very far outside of Norwich.

 The manager was very strict but he was very fair.
 He got cross sometimes but we were very good.
 He insisted on us saying, ‘Good morning Sir’ when you went in and ‘Goodbye Sir’ when you went out!
 It was a strict environment and no christian names were allowed, we had to be addressed as Miss and Misters

 We were busy.
-We started work at half past eight and we left at half past five, and we had one half day a week on Thursdays.
+We started work at half past eight in the morning and left at half past five and we had one half day a week on Thursdays.
 Obviously no Sundays.
-Sometimes on a very busy day, we were asked to come in early and stay late, which we just accepted.
+Sometimes on a very busy day we were asked to come in early and stay late, which we just accepted.

-I worked during the Christmas period, and I was asked to stay on, until Christmas Eve in 1976 when it closed down.
-The lady at Mecca asked me to work with her at Wroxham in one of the café bars, and then the rest of those people who used to be at Mecca started up on their own and asked me to return.
+I worked during the Christmas period and was asked to stay on, until Christmas Eve in 1976, when it closed down.
+The lady at Mecca asked me to work with her at Wroxham in one of the café bars, then the rest of the people who used to be at Mecca started up on their own and asked me to return.
 So I joined them.
-I stayed there until I was nearly 70 years old, in 1999.
-So they would ring me up in the morning and tell me so-and-so is ill, would you like to come and help us out?
-And it was lovely, I enjoyed the odd days.
-After the long spell out, it was a great change.
+I stayed there until I was nearly 70 years old.
+They would ring me up in the morning and tell me that so-and-so is ill, so would I like to come in and help out?
+It was lovely and I enjoyed the odd days.
+After a long spell out it was a great change.
 The years had passed and the trading was much different.
-It was busy, but I only worked part time, and I made friends there, who I kept.
+It was busy but I only worked part time and I made friends there, who I kept.